schlopmyflop/gpnt_assessment/README.md

-this app was written for linux-based OS specifically Ubuntu 20.04. below are instructions that should allow the app to run without issue.
+this app was written for linux-based OS specifically Ubuntu 20.04 with python 3.8. below are instructions that should allow the app to run without issue.

 install dotnet runtime